GG 103 - Geology of the Hawaiian Islands

 During each of the eight two-week quiz periods noted in the syllabus, students can select an article from a local newspaper or magazine about a subject that is related to a topic discussed in class.

 To receive full credit for each media topic (0.5 points) students must 1) provide a brief summery of the article (one or two sentences) and 2) use at least five points (facts or processes) learned in class when illustrating a relationship between a classroom topic and the media article.
 A copy of the media article must be handed in along with the media topic.
 The due dates are listed in the syllabus.
 Media topics cannot be turned in late.

 Lecture reports are optional exercises in listening comprehension, critical thinking, and writing.

-The dates and locations of the lectures and a list of podcasts or videos will be announced in class and posted on the course website.
+The dates and locations of the lectures and a list of podcasts will be announced in class and posted on the course Web site.
 Note that the number of possible lectures varies from semester to semester.

-The field trip report is an exercise that enables students to observe natural and scientific processes and report about what they learned on the field trip.
+Fieldtrip reports are optional exercises that enable students to observe natural and scientific processes and use critical thinking to write about what they learned on the fieldtrip.